ethanwicker/ethanwicker.github.io/_posts/2021-02-03-linear-discriminant-analysis-001.md

 comments: false
 ---

-This post is the first in a short series on disciminant analysis.
-In this series, I'll discuss linear discriminant analysis, quadratic discriminant analysis, as well as applications in Python.
+This post is the first in a short series on the linear discriminant analysis method.
+In this series, I'll discuss the underlying theory of linear discriminant analysis, as well as applications in Python.

 The structure of this post was influenced by the fourth chapter of *An Introduction to Statistical Learning: with Applications in R* by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.

 ### Linear Discriminant Analysis

-In logistic regression, we model $Pr(Y=k|X=x)$ using the logistic function.
+In logistic regression, we model $Pr(Y=k\vertX=x)$ using the logistic function.
 Specifically, we model the conditional distribution of the response $Y$, given the predictors $X$.

 In contrast, in discriminant analysis, we use an alternative and less direct approach to estimating these probabilities.
 Instead of directly modeling $Pr(Y=k|X=x)$, we model the distribution of the predictors $X$ separately for each of the response classes of $Y$.
 We then use Bayes' theorem to flip these around into estimates for $Pr(Y=k|X=x)$.
 When the distributions of the predictors $X$ are assumed to be normal, linear discriminant analysis takes a form very similar to logistic regression.